simenejames002/alx-zero_day/README.md

-My first readme
-I am an alx software engineer
+I am an alx software engineer and this is my first readme